Understanding Brain Death

-Organ and Tissue Donation after Cardiac Death
+Organ and Tissue Donation after Circulatory Death

 When a person suffers a cardiac death, the heart stops beating.
 When the blood stops flowing, the vital organs quickly start to lose functioning and their ability to be transplanted declines as time passes.
-Learn more about donation after cardiac death.
+Learn more about donation after circulatory death.